VirtusLab/bazel-steward/README.md

 # Installation

-You can download the Bazel Steward jar and run it locally or use the GitHub Action below.
+You can use Bazel Steward through our GitHub Action, run it from Maven Central or use a JAR from Github Releases.

 ## GitHub Actions
+> Note: Bazel Steward will run basic Bazel queries, so any non standard environment that is required for your project to bootstrap in Bazel needs to be ready before running Bazel Steward.

 Create a file at  `.github/workflows/` with this content:
 ```yaml
 name: Update dependencies